This term's key text is 'Pig Heart Boy' by Malorie Blackman.

-Our latest strategy for reading is called the 'Vipers' approach.
-This involves using a range of key question prompts based on the 2016 reading content domains found in the National Curriculum.
+At River, we use the 'Vipers' approach to support the teaching of reading.
+This involves using a range of key question prompts based on the reading content domains found in the National Curriculum.
 Please refer to the posters below to see the key questions and National Curriculum content domains.

 Here is an example of some VIPERS questions for the picture book 'Return' by Aaron Becker: